JSBerrocoso/UITesting/README.md

 # UITesting
 [![Kotlin version badge](https://img.shields.io/badge/kotlin-1.1.51-blue.svg)](http://kotlinlang.org/)

-This is a sample app to use espresso and others platforms to testing UI.
+This is a sample app to use espresso and others frameworks to testing UI.
-The app show how to do Integration test with Espresso.
+The app show how to do Integration test with Espresso, in Java, in Kotlin, and with other testing lib in Kotlin.

-The main screens was written in Kotlin, and the tests was written in Java and Kotlin to see the diferences
+The main screens was written in Kotlin.
+The tests was written in Java, and in Kotlin, with this, We will see the diferences between languages.

 ### Introduction
-In this sample we have to show how we setup and config espresso test framework to record and run instrumentation tests.
+In this sample we have diferents feature branches, to show, how we setting up and config, espresso test framework, and how we record and run instrumentation tests.

 Also, we compare with another testing framework.
-In this case, [Kakao](https://github.com/agoda-com/Kakao/) by Agoda, written in kotlin, that it get a lot of benefits, readability, reusability and this is extensibleDSL.
+In this case, [Kakao](https://github.com/agoda-com/Kakao/) library for testing, created by Agoda, written in kotlin, that it is get a lot of benefits, readability, reusability and this is extensibleDSL.

 ## Getting started
 This repository contains an Android application to do login or signin in a sample app.